arvinxx/Wicked-Problem-in-Design-Thinking/docs/2-Design and Intentional Operations.md

-# Design and Intentional Operations / 设计与「刻意行为」
+# Design and Intentional Operations / 设计与「策划的活动」

 > The beginning of the study of design as a liberal art can be traced to the cultural upheaval that occurred in the early part of the twentieth century.